naggie/dstask/README.md

 There are a few things missing at the moment.
 That said I use dstask day to day and trust it with my work.

 * Subtask/checklist implementation (github check list style)
+* Recurring tasks

+Project management features:

 * Task dependencies
-* Recurring tasks
 * Deferred/scheduled tasks with duration
-* Due dates
+* Due/deadline dates
+* Maybe a gantt display

-After these features are implemented, I intend on adding CalDav integration. dstask should be able to act as a CalDav server with the following features:
+After these features are implemented, I might add CalDav integration to
+enable:

 * Display of recurring tasks
 * Display of appointments/meetings